I am asked, ‘Why House Hunters International? Why would anyone subject themselves to reality TV?’

 A few things that fate has brought my way are: the kid’s Montessori program when they were small, moving to France, selling our home, buying another, municipal council in Capestang, blogging and creating a blog, Expat Expert commercial, singing in a band, writing for different magazines, group power instructor, and TV and radio shows, and even becoming a teacher.
 These things came to me and without thinking I said yes, even if my inner voice said, ‘Are you serious!’

-We are our biggest obstacle in life, feeling that we are never quite good enough for this or that, that someone is obviously better for the job but the truth is, like with most things, people don’t try it not because they are unable but because society says you must go to school for that, or you must become an expert.
+We are our biggest obstacle in life, feeling that we are never quite good enough for this or that, that someone is obviously better for the job but the truth is, like with most things, people don’t try new things.
+Not because they are unable but because society says you must go to school for that, or you must become an expert before throwing your hat in the ring.

 Here’s the secret.
 Someone will always be better at it than you.

 Although there will always be someone prettier, smarter and with more experience; things like perseverance and determination doesn’t exist in everyone.
-So I say be open and let the new things come to you, and seize the moment!
+So I say be open and let the new things come to you, and seize the moment when they do.

 Also there is blatant self-promotion